qutip/qutip-doc/dev_roadmap.md

  *planned package status*: family package `qutip-symbolic`

- Long ago Robert Johansson developed Sympsi.
+ Long ago Robert Johansson and Eunjong Kim developed Sympsi.
 It is a fairly coomplete library for quantum computer algebra (symbolic computation).
  It is primarily a quantum wrapper for [Sympy](https://www.sympy.org).

  It has fallen into unmaintained status.
 The latest version on the [sympsi repo](https://github.com/sympsi/sympsi) does not work with recent versions of Sympy.
  Alex Pitchford has a [fork](https://github.com/ajgpitch/sympsi) that does 'work' with recent Sympy versions -- unit tests pass, and most examples work.
  However, some (important) examples fail, due to lack of respect for non-commuting operators in Sympy simplifcation functions (note this was true as of Nov 2019, may be fixed now).

- There is a [not discussed with RJ] plan to move this into the QuTiP family to allow the Admin Team to maintain, develop and promote it.
+ There is a [not discussed with RJ & EK] plan to move this into the QuTiP family to allow the Admin Team to maintain, develop and promote it.
  The 'Sympsi' name is cute, but a little abstract, and qutip-symbolic is proposed as an alternative, as it is plainer and more distinct from Sympy.

  ### Affilliated packages